erincameron11/health-information/README.md

 4. Install python3 by visiting <a href="https://www.python.org/downloads/">python's site here</a> to download.
     * To check if you have installed it correctly use command `python3 -version` on Mac, and `python --version` on Windows

+### Run:
-5. Once python3 has been downloaded, serve the application via python's SimpleHTTPServer module with command: `python3 -m http.server 8000` in your terminal
+5. Once python3 has been downloaded, serve the application via python's SimpleHTTPServer module with command: `python3 -m http.server 8000` for Mac and `python -m http.server 8000` for Windows

 6. To view the application in a browser type the following into the URL: `localhost:8000/index.html`